 A Chapter 7 bankruptcy is the correct choice for many people faced with financial hardship.
 It can discharge all of your debts and give you a fresh start in as little as six months.
 However, trying to file for bankruptcy alone can be difficult.
 Luckily, attorney Irving S. Bergrin is here for you.
 He has been practicing law for over 42 years and is dedicated to helping clients in Cleveland and the surrounding areas get the most from their bankruptcy case.

-Chapter 7 bankruptcy is the most common form of bankruptcy.
-In a nutshell, a trustee is appointed to your case and part of their job is to take your assets, sell them, and then distribute the money to the creditors who filed claims.
-However, the trustee does not take all your assets; you’re allowed to keep enough exempt property to have a fresh financial start.
+Chapter 7 is the most common form of bankruptcy.
+In a nutshell, a court-appointed trustee will take all of your assets, sell them, and distribute the proceeds to your creditors who filed the proper claims.
+This process would require you to relinquish your property—typically including bank accounts, stocks, jewelry, and second homes or motorized vehicles—to liquidate the debt.
+However, you will be allowed to keep enough exempt property for a fresh financial start.

-If you are a business owner, Chapter 7 may be able to help save your business or offer a simple way to liquidate it.
-In a consumer bankruptcy, all dischargeable debts are dismissed and the debtor no longer has a legal obligation to them.
+In a Chapter 7 consumer bankruptcy, all dischargeable debts get cleared, and you no longer have a legal obligation to pay them.
 In a business bankruptcy, there is no discharge or exemptions.
-All business assets are sold and the proceeds are given to the creditors.
+The trustee sells all business assets and gives the proceeds to the appropriate creditors.